Azure/flamenco-manager-azure/README.md

     az network public-ip list --query [].ipAddress

+## Blender Cloud Add-on configuration

-The Blender Cloud Add-on should be configured to use `shaman://{VM name}.{location}.cloudapp.azure.com/` as Job Storage location.
+The Blender Cloud Add-on should be configured to use the following settings:

+- **Job Storage**: `shaman://{VM name}.{location}.cloudapp.azure.com/`.
+This is the same URL as the Manager, except replacing `https://` with `shaman://`.
+- **Job Output**: `/mnt/flamenco-output/render`

 ## SSH Access

 The Flamenco Manager VM can be reached via SSH using `ssh flamencoadmin@{VM name}.{location}.cloudapp.azure.com`.
 The account's password is randomised and cannot be retrieved.
 Access is granted only using your private key.

 ## Get going with this Go code